prpole/dissertation/chapter1/ala_17.md

 trees---thousands of bushels of nuts,---and make years and years of trouble for us.’

-This passage exemplifies the ecological logic that recurs in *Herland*, and it also gives us a hint of why a traditional ecocritical reading of the novel so quickly becomes problematic.
 Gilman's ecological thinking in this moment is far from "deep ecology," a conservationist movement premised on the fundamental value of all living things.
 Indeed, it hardly seems to value "nature" at all in any of the modes we are used to seeing---as the sublime, the untamed wild, or in the more contemporary mode, as a fragile "other."

-[ That Gilman turns away from these commonplaces does not mean she is unaware of them, of course.
+That Gilman turns away from these commonplaces does not mean she is unaware of them, of course.
 Indeed, she sets up the expectation of a sentimental appreciation of the natural world, narrating what appears to be a tender embrace of an aestheticized butterfly.
 But it is an expectation that she